20 years on, The Boulevard has just got a makeover. Today, it stands as Europe’s most advanced revolving theatre. We had a peak inside…

 That’s because this isn’t the first Soho spot to bear the Boulevard Theatre name; the first was a theatre and comedy club owned by porn baron and ‘King of Soho’ Paul Raymond.
 Attracting names like Eddie Izzard, Dawn French, Jennifer Saunders, and Rik Mayall, the theatre had its heyday in the 80s as a hotbed of alternative comedy.

-Now, another member of the Raymond clan is aiming to bring the theatre back to prominence.
-Raymond’s granddaughter Fawn James is spearheading the theatre’s transformation from has-been to hi-tech performance space, part of the wider redevelopment of Walker’s Court.
+Now, another member of the Raymond clan has brought the theatre back to prominence.
+Raymond’s granddaughter Fawn James (Director of Soho Estates) has spearheaded the theatre’s transformation from has-been to hi-tech performance space, part of the wider redevelopment of Walker’s Court.
 A 165-seat playhouse means it’s a snug theatre, but a fully revolving auditorium and balcony makes it a highly adaptable space, easily changed up depending on the production.

 The Boulevard Theatre aims to put on four shows a year, with a strong focus on emerging writers.
 It’ll all happen under the guidance of artistic director Rachel Edwards, who recently took a production of Sweeney Todd all the way from Tooting to the West End and New York.
 In between shows, the theatre will offer a grab bag of entertainment, with comedy, music, cabaret, and film all in the offing.